Translated from Pierre Durocher of Le Journal

 "Earlier on, I was often in the wrong place at the wrong time.
 I was trying to be patient with the puck and make plays, but the puck would be playing tricks on me."

-"Now I head straight for the net, the thinking is that my linemates, Lapierre and Latendresse, will get the puck to me, or I can jump on a rebound."
+"Now I head straight for the net, the thinking is that my linemates, Maxim Lapierre and Guillaume Latendresse, will get the puck to me, or I can jump on a rebound."

 Kovalev says that there is good complicity with the two youngsters, even though he's scored three of the four goals alongside of Koivu and Michael Ryder on the powerplay.